If you’re starting your own podcast, make sure you OWN YOUR PODCAST FEED.

 As long as the web hosting service you use is HTTP/1.1 compliant you will not have bandwidth issues because of your podcast feed.
 Luckily HTTP/1.1 was introduced in 1997, it will be very rare to find a service that does not support HTTP/1.1 protocols.

-Furthermore, most web hosting services include compressed content encoding for html and xml based files.
+Furthermore, most podcast hosting on a website services include compressed content encoding for html and xml based files.
 This compressed encoded (sometimes referred to as deflate or gzip) will take an RSS feed that is 500KB (0.5MB) in size and serve it compressed in the 100-200KB range.
 You can test your feed for such compression using the HTTP Compression Test service.

 Blubrry WordPress Website managed WordPress hosting service is 100% HTTP/1.1 compliant, supports HTTP/2, and includes compressed content encoding.